williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 21 April 2024
-* "*My own definition of DevOps:<br/> Everything you do to overcome friction between silos.<br/> All the rest is plain engineering.*" -  Patrick Debois, 2021
+* "*My own definition of DevOps:<br/> Everything you do to overcome friction between silos.<br/> All the rest is plain engineering.*" -  Patrick Debois, 2021<br/><br/>
+* "*A digital platform is a foundation of self-service APIs, tools, services, knowledge and support which are arranged as a compelling internal product.*" - Evan Bottcher, 2018<br/><br/>

 ## 18 April 2024
 * "*The most valuable of all talents is that of never using two words when one will do.*" - Thomas Jefferson